lovebyuzi/KeyAuth-Discord-Bot/README.md

 3. Click on the "BOT" tab and add bot.
 4. Go to OAuth2 Tab -> URL Generator
 5. Add these Scopes: bot, application.commands
-6. Add thse Bot Permissions: Adminstrator, Then copy Generated URL and authorize it.
+6. Add these Bot Permissions: Adminstrator, Then copy Generated URL and authorize it.
 7. Add bot to server.
 8. Type / in a channel to see bot's commands
 ```